HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/Documentation/documentation.md

 * `Disable()`
 Disables the obstacle.

+Instead of enabling the colliders immediately, you can make use of the `ObstacleSphere`.
+Attach it to your player components, and it will Create and Enable all obstacles when the player moves near them.
+This can be useful if your scene has many obstacles, that cannot be stored on the Panto at the same time.
+See the `ManyObstacles.unity` scene for an example.

 ### PantoBoxCollider
 Attach this to a cube and `CreateObstacle()` will create a box obstacle using the dimensions of the BoxCollider.

 ### PantoCircularCollider
 Attach this to a sphere and `CreateObstacle()` will create a circular obstacle using the position and radius of the SphereCollider.
 The obstacle, however, will only be an approximation of a sphere using the number of corners defined, 8 by default.

+### PantoPolygonCollider
+Use it with a Polygon2D to create more complex shapes.

+### PantoLineCollider
+A simple line from point A to point B. You need to set start and end, before using using `CreateObstacle()`.